aaaaaa123456789/gb-debug-information/debuginfo.md

   generate the same value for this field.
   If the toolchain is unknown, or if it is configured not to identify itself, this field MUST be set to the [invalid string index][def-invalid].
+* **Overlay ROM image filename**: [string table][sect4.2] index referencing a string containing the filename of the [overlay file][def-overlay], if any.
+  If an overlay file was not used to build the ROM image file, this field MUST be set to the [invalid string index][def-invalid].
+  Otherwise, this field SHOULD be set to the index of a string containing the filename and relative path of that file.
+  The filename referenced by this string is subject to the same rules and constraints as the filename field of a [source file table block][sect4.5].
+  Consumers MAY attempt to locate a debug information file for a file referenced this way through whatever mechanisms they implement to locate these files.
+* **Overlay ROM image checksum**: index into the [checksum table block][sect4.13] linked via this block's reference field referencing an entry that contains the checksum for the [overlay file][def-overlay].
+  If the overlay ROM image filename field is set to the [invalid string index][def-invalid] or this block's reference field is set to the [invalid block index][def-invalid], this field MUST be set to the [invalid index][def-invalid] as well.
+  Otherwise, this field MAY be set to the index of the checksum for the [overlay file][def-overlay].
+  If the checksum is not known, or if calculating it would be prohibitively inefficient, this field is set to the [invalid index][def-invalid].

 ### 4.7.
 File stack block type